dtekcth/drustse/README.md

 ## Setup

-1. Install nodejs and npm
+1. Install nodejs, npm, and mongodb

 2. Run `npm install`

+3. Add local install of `grunt-cli` to path, or install globally with `npm install -g grunt-cli`

+4. Start the mongodb daemon

-3. Run `npm start` to start the server
+5. Run `npm start` to start the server

 ## Usage